IS THERE A CURE FOR AUTOIMMUNE ENCEPHALITIS?

 The question can be formulated as: Are there patients with autoimmune encephalitis that are eventually cured?
 Answer: Yes.”

 Autoimmune Encephalitis can have a single phase.
 Instances of spontaneous recovery without immunotherapy or tumor removal, when present, have been reported.
+However, this is not typical.
 A patient enters recovery when the disease is no longer present.
 Patinets and family should have an expectation of a two year period of treatment to reach the point where it is determined that the disease is no longer present.
 Recovery from Autoimmune Encephalitis is not without the patient experiencing abnormality following the disease or permanent deficits resulting in an acquired brain injury (ABI) because of the disease.
 Deficits the patient experiences in cognitive domains at the beginning of their recovery may slowly improve even years following the end of treatment.
 Nevertheless, it is not uncommon for a patient to need several months of convalescence with intensive rehabilitation.
 Rehabilitation plays an important role in re-learning and re-training the brain from an acquired brain injury.
 (See: Rehabilitation cognitive exercises).
 Persistent cognitive impairment observed in long-term follow-up suggests irreversible neuronal death.

 Treatment for AE is a marathon, not a sprint.
 In practice, most patients are treated with glucocorticoids, intravenous immune globulin, or plasma exchange, and if there is no clinical response, rituximab and cyclophosphamide are used.
 Rituximab is usually effective in cases resistant to treatment.
 Rituxan appears to reduce the risk of a clinical relapse, which accounts for its increasing use as an initial treatment.
 Those who remain refractory to this treatment have benefited from IL6 blockade (tocilizumab) or plasma cell-specific therapy (proteasome inhibitors).